 Pros: Studios often have multiple teachers per instrument, so you can find the one who's the best fit for you or your child.
 They offer yearly recitals, which are especially good for children.
 A recital gives them an incentive to completely perfect a song and gives them a chance to perform in front of an audience.

-A teacher is physically present, so it can be easy to learn proper posture and technique.
+A teacher is physically present, so it's easier to learn proper posture and technique.

 Studios often offer group lessons.
 This is a great way for kids to learn ensemble playing or playing with a group.

-Studios will do background checks and ensure that the teachers have proper qualifications to teach.
+Studios do background checks and ensure that the teachers have proper qualifications to teach.

-Cons: Travel can be an issue unless you're lucky enough to live within a couple of miles of a studio.
-Kids will usually take lessons in the late afternoon or early evening, which is usually a busy traffic time.
-So, you spend a lot of time driving, and waiting around.
+Cons: Travel can be an issue unless you're lucky enough to live close to a studio.
+Kids usually take lessons in the late afternoon or early evening during rush hour, so parents have to spend a lot of time driving and waiting around.

 You pay a fixed monthly fee regardless of how many lessons you do each month.
 You have to schedule make-up lessons if you miss any.
 With an independent teacher, you only pay for the lessons you take.
 As an example, let's say you're paying $30 per lesson.
 In a studio, you would pay $120 at the beginning of the month.
 If you miss two lessons that month, you need to do two make-ups to make up for it.
 Your $120 cost is fixed.
 If you have an independent teacher, you would only pay $60 for the month, so you're overall cost for the year would be lower.